Caregiver or Clergy – The Samaritan demonstrates love in action

 Then Jesus told him, “Go and do the same.” ~ Luke 10:30-37

-Is caregiving a key component of serving God’s people?
+The importance of caregiver serving God’s people?

 In many modern church fellowships, those who have the greatest influence are the clergy or “officers” of the church, along with certain subordinate staff members.
 This may include priests, elders, deacons, evangelists, pastors, teachers, ministers of music, etc. These individuals often function as a leadership/management team over a congregation or group of congregations.